thoughtbot/testing-rails/book/types_of_tests/request_specs/creating_links.md

 ` spec/requests/api/v1/links_spec.rb@8ca37400a:23,43

-`attributes_for` is another FactoryGirl method, which gives you a hash of the attributes defined in your factory.
+`attributes_for` is another FactoryBot method, which gives you a hash of the attributes defined in your factory.
 In this case, it would return:

 ```